eddyvlad/ScraperBike/README.md

+> Disclaimer: This project is provided for educational purposes only.
+Provided under the MIT liscence, software is given freely AS IS.
+I make no warranties and take no responsibility for what you do with it.
+I make it known that this is a grey area as to the corporate privacy policy which states you may not store sensitive information on 3rd party servers, and I’m not providing support or ongoing maintenance.

 #Scraperbike

 Enterprise OWA be **hella retarded**, this shit here will gost-ride the motherf*cking cloud, go 18 dummy in your busted-a$$ ride!
 For real.